A Dissipatively Stabilized Mott Insulator of Photons: Abstract

 \section{Abstract}

-Superconducting circuits have emerged as a competitive platform for quantum computation, satisfying the challenges of controllability, long coherence and strong interactions between individual systems.
-Here we apply this toolbox to the exploration of strongly correlated quantum matter, building a Bose-Hubbard lattice for photons in the strongly interacting regime.
-We develop a versatile recipe for dissipative preparation of incompressible many-body phases through reservoir engineering and apply it in our system to realize the first Mott insulator of photons.
+Superconducting circuits are a competitive platform for quantum computation because they offer controllability, long coherence times and strong interactions---properties that are essential for the study of quantum materials comprising microwave photons.
+However, intrinsic photon losses in these circuits hinder the realization of quantum many-body phases.
+Here we use superconducting circuits to explore strongly correlated quantum matter by building a Bose-Hubbard lattice for photons in the strongly interacting regime.
+We develop a versatile method for dissipative preparation of incompressible many-body phases through reservoir engineering and apply it to our system to stabilize a Mott insulator of photons against losses.
 Site- and time-resolved readout of the lattice allows us to investigate the microscopic details of the thermalization process through the dynamics of defect propagation and removal in the Mott phase.
-These experiments demonstrate the power of superconducting circuits for studying strongly correlated matter in both coherent and engineered dissipative settings.
-In conjunction with recently demonstrated superconducting microwave Chern insulators, the approach demonstrated in this work will enable exploration of elusive topologically ordered phases of matter.
+Our experiments demonstrate the power of superconducting circuits for studying strongly correlated matter in both coherent and engineered dissipative settings.
+In conjunction with recently demonstrated superconducting microwave Chern insulators, we expect that our approach will enable the exploration of topologically ordered phases of matter.

 The richness of quantum materials originates from the competition between quantum fluctuations arising from strong interactions, motional dynamics, and the topology of the system.
 The results of this competition manifest as strong correlations and entanglement, observed both in the equilibrium ground state and in non-equilibrium dynamical evolution.
 In most condensed matter systems, efficient thermalization with a cold environment and a well-defined chemical potential lead naturally to the preparation of the system near its many-body ground state, so understanding of the path to strong-correlations-- how particles order themselves under the system Hamiltonian-- often escapes notice.